molacek/nasa-sqe/README.md

 For sending request I've created simple `HttpClient` class, which can send HTTP GET requests and holds HTTP response code and response text.

-For validation od result structure I've created `SearchResult` class and `SearchItem` classes.
+For result structure validation I've created `SearchResult` class and `SearchItem` classes.

-Classes `Metadata`, `Asset` and `Caption` (missing implementation) are for validating of Metadata, Assed and Caption queries.
+Classes `Metadata`, `Asset` and `Caption` (missing implementation) are for validating Metadata, Asset and Caption queries.

 ## Security

-For the sake os automated security tests, I'd verify the server doesn't disclosures any sensitive information.
+For the sake of automated security tests, I'd verify the server doesn't disclosures any sensitive information.

 I'd use the prepared Java HttpClient class, extended with reading HTTP response headers.
 The checks which should be done are HTTP headers verifications for HTTP server or application server version disclosure.
 At this specific instance, the API provides information about Web server (nginx/1.4.6) and OS version (Ubuntu).
 This information should would fail the sensitive information disclosure test.
-Another informatiod I'd look for is information about application server version or infrastructure inforation.
-There shouldn't be for example Set-Cookie HTTP hedader.
+Another information I'd look for is information about application server version or infrastructure information.
+There shouldn't be for example Set-Cookie HTTP header.
 This NASA API seems to be alrighnt in this matter.

 Next test would be a SQL injection test.
 I'd fire requests like: